 - data errors – master data frequently presents discrepancies – wrong product codes, quantities etc, often lead to wrong deliveries, differences between POs and goods receipt etc. Replacing a human with a robot and having it execute processes on bad data, only makes things worse and sooner.
 For these types of errors, robots needs a master data repository against which to perform matching.

 In a properly automated Account Payable process, no matter how data was introduced, robots are able to identify format errors and content errors and perform validations against numerous business rules.
 For example, for one of our retail customers, we taught the robots to perform over 140 checks on a simple supplier invoice.
-For VAT totals to discount checks, our robots encompass every imaginable business rule for inbound documents.This scale of automation goes way beyond what simple OCR tools can do.
+From VAT totals to discount checks, our robots encompass every imaginable business rule for inbound documents.This scale of automation goes way beyond what simple OCR tools can do.

 Robots also do the matching between various documents (PO, invoices etc.) and even against the master data file, so that everything is in perfect compliance and traceability.
 This saves hours in audit effort.

 More, when identifying errors, robots can handle the exception management by themselves – notifying the parties involved and suggesting corrections based on previous data.
-Of course, some may still prefer to handle exception management manually, but having a daily report with all the documents processes and the specific errors identified is still a huge time-saver.
+Of course, some may still prefer to handle exception management manually, but having a daily report with all the documents processed and the specific errors identified is still a huge time-saver.

 Together, these validation rules and the master data harmonization tool (DxCatalog) are able to reduce the error rate from 35% to virtually 0%.